From shale to sale

 A growing consumer in the domestic downstream segment of the value chain is the petrochemicals industry.
 Petrochemical companies use refined by-products of natural gas and crude oil to make many products essential to our daily lives.
 The petrochemicals industry also uses natural gas liquids (NGLs) and refined crude oil byproducts to create a wide range of products, including agricultural fertilizers, plastics, rubber and fabrics, among many others.

-Our projection for capital investments in MLP, pipeline and related organic projects for 2016-2018 is approximately $120 billion.
+Our projection for capital investments in MLP, pipeline and related organic projects from 2017 to 2019 remains strong at approximately $110 billion.
 1

 Chained to a bright future